apigee/trireme/README.md

 ### Crypto

-With the combination of the built-in crypto support in Java, plus Bouncy Castle, crypto support is mostly complete.

 Like TLS, certain features (Sign/Verify in particular) only work if the "trireme-crypto" module and its dependencies are in the class path.
 If they are not present then these methods will throw an exception.

-The following crypto features
-work the same way in Trireme as they do in standard Node.js:

-* Random bytes
-* Hash
-* Hmac
-* Sign / Verify (requires the "crypto" module because it handles PEM files)
-* Cipher / Decipher (DES, Triple DES, and AES support)
-* Diffie-Hellman
-* PBKDF2 (however Java and OpenSSL appear to implement different algorithms, so some more work is required)

-The following features have not yet been implemented (although the underlying platform has all the support required to make it happen):

-* DSA Signatures
+This is primarily because the trireme-crypto module uses Bouncy Castle to implement PEM file reading and decryption.

-Finally, the "Context" feature of the Crypto module is not implemented.
+Also, the "Context" feature of the Crypto module is not implemented.
 This module is really used inside Node.js to implement TLS, and Trireme does TLS a different way, as explained above.

 ### Child Process